-Following the festival of Diwali 2018 comes Indian New Year 2018 in Vedic astrology or Jyotish.
-This is Vikram Samvat 2075.
-According to mypanchang.com, Indian new year 2018 falls on November 8 worldwide, with the exception of Hawaii, where it is the previous day.
+Following the festival of Diwali 2019 comes Indian New Year 2019 in Vedic astrology or Jyotish.
+This is Vikram Samvat 2076.
+According to mypanchang.com, Indian new year 2019 falls on October 28th in North and South America Europe, and Northern India.
+Southern India, Sri Lanka, Singapore, Australia and New Zealand will celebrate Indian New Year 2019 on October 29th.
 This is the Gujarati and Marwadi New Year, as different regions of India will celebrate the new year at varying times.

 Govardhan Puja or Annakut is performed on this day in certain parts of the world.
-This year, Govardhan Puja is done on the same day as Indian New Year everywhere except North and South America.
-They celebrate on November 7.
-The West Indies, India, and the rest of the world will have an Annakut Festival on November 8.
+This year, Govardhan Puja is performed on October 28th worldwide.
 Krishna temples are renowned for their celebrations of Govardhan Puja.

 This festival commemorates Shri Krishna’s victory over Lord Indra.
 Indra was using his thunderbolt (vajra) excessively to display his power and thus endangering many lives by creating a great deal of rain.
 To save the lives of people, Krishna used one finger to lift Govardhan Mountain, which created the rain.
 Krishna told his devotees to worship Govardhan Mountain so that they could honor nature.
 Indian temples create a mountain of grains or food for Govardhan puja.
 A special chant for this day is the Krishna arati.